 Steve Earle’s 'Copperhead Road' was also a driving force of the line dance craze in the 90s.
 The song is paired with the signature choreography that may include some verbal cues from the dancers, which correlate with the steps.
 This dance is 20 counts of pure fun that anyone to enjoy.

-Growing up listening to this Shania twain staple on a daily basis has assigned it a special place in my heart.
+Growing up listening to this Shania Twain staple on a daily basis has assigned it a special place in my heart.
 This fairly simple line dance with hip-swinging movements offers a feeling of empowerment with every step.
 Plus, it’s pretty safe to assume that along with line dancing, everyone will also be singing along.

 Caution: this line dance contains high kicks, heavy stomping and fast footwork.
-'Hicktown' might just be the best song for showing off your dance moves in a saloon.
+Jason Aldean's 'Hicktown' might just be the best song for showing off your dance moves in a saloon.
 It takes a good amount of concentration to get the hang of it, but the end result will be worth it, making it the top choice on our list.

 Subscribe and listen to Holler's The Best Country Line Dance playlist below: